awslabs/aws-service-catalog-products/service-catalog-tools-dashboard/README.md

 svn export https://github.com/awslabs/aws-service-catalog-products/trunk/service-catalog-tools-dashboard/static-web-app/v1 static-web-app --force
 ```

-## Usage instructions
+## Usage Instructions

+- Copy the config from the portfolio.yaml.
+Here we are providing the details on the repository and BuildSpec needed for packaging the products
-Copy the config from manifest.yaml.
-The launch of `service-catalog-tools-dashboard` should appear in your manifest only once.
-Refer the dashboard product [README](static-web-app/README.md) for more details.
+- Copy the config from manifest.yaml.
+We will be having three launches in the manifest